VendettaXI/CodeBlue-Setup-For-Local-Simulation/docs/CLEANUP_SUMMARY.md

 ## Conclusion

 Successfully removed **3 unused files** totaling approximately **500+ lines of dead code** without breaking any functionality.
-The codebase is now cleaner, more maintainable, and production-ready.
+The frontend codebase is now cleaner and more maintainable.

+⚠️ **Note:** This cleanup focused on frontend code only.
+The application is a UI prototype - backend implementation is still required for production use.

 **All changes tested and verified** with successful builds and runtime execution.